davidtcalabrese/gedjson/README.md

 }
 ```

-To be parsed into RDF, it will need an output structure like:
+To parse into RDF, it will need an output structure like:
 ```json
 [
   {